robw4/robw4.github.io/code.md

 ## Website
-Ib building this website I developed mu own [jeckyll]() theme.
+In building this website I developed mu own [jeckyll]() theme.
 This was a complete first for me and I learnt a lot through the process .
 The aim was to develop a theme that is as research friendly as possible with built in math support, easy page navigation and